 Then it’s time to get out and present our latest forecasts to clients – Manufacturers (Like Kimberly-Clark, Le Creuset, Quick-Step, Interface, Steelcase and sappi), Retailers (like Lakeland), Service Providers, Product Designers and Interior Designers (like Show Business Interiors), or Trade Associations (like BHETA).
 Sometimes our trend presentations are held at their offices for just their in-house teams to attend; sometimes our clients invite some of their suppliers along (and that’s fine with us – the more the merrier!); sometimes we give trend presentations on behalf of our cleints to groups of their clients or potential clients!
 Whatever works for them works for us, and we LOVE talking about future design trends, and sharing our expertise – informing and inspiring groups large and small:

-When I’m back in the studio I write posts for our blog (I especially like our ‘Today I Love …‘, ‘Hot Spot‘ and ‘Exhibitions‘ posts), and I write articles and quotes for magazines and newspapers, as well as doing interviews for trade magazines and exhibitions.
+When I’m back in the studio I write posts for our blog, and I write articles and quotes for magazines and newspapers, as well as doing interviews for trade magazines and exhibitions.
 Recently a trend forecast feature was published in the 2014 Interior Design Yearbook (pages 170-175) and it’s also going to be featured in the consumer edition out in December.
 I’ve also given a telephone interview about ‘Wellbeing & Design’ to the team behind 360° magazine which will feature in their January issue (67).
-And earlier this week I did an interview for a feature entitled ‘Gearing Up For SURFACES‘ for the December issue of Floor Focus: And that rather neatly reminds me to mention our involvement with both the SURFACES show in Las Vegas and The Flooring Show in the UK.
+And earlier this week I did an interview for a feature entitled ‘Gearing Up For SURFACES’ for the December issue of Floor Focus: And that rather neatly reminds me to mention our involvement with both the SURFACES show in Las Vegas and The Flooring Show in the UK.
 For both of these trade exhibitions we design and curate the Trends Hub (an open space for show visitors to learn about the trends for the year ahead and see inspiring products from their industry … as well as being a space to relax, work or hold a meeting).
-We also present Trend Forecasting seminars, and at the moment I’m working on our events for Designer Day at SURFACES on Jan 29th 2014 (full details HERE) which includes: a 90min seminar on Design Trends for 2014/15; leading 2 ‘Speed Trend Tours’ out on the show floor of exhibitors booths (ably assisted by Phil as our navigator); PLUS daily Live in the Hub talks from the team across the durarion of the show (28th – 30th Jan 2014).
+We also present Trend Forecasting seminars, and at the moment I’m working on our events for Designer Day at SURFACES on Jan 29th 2014 which includes: a 90min seminar on Design Trends for 2014/15; leading 2 ‘Speed Trend Tours’ out on the show floor of exhibitors booths (ably assisted by Phil as our navigator); PLUS daily Live in the Hub talks from the team across the duration of the show (28th – 30th Jan 2014).
 Phil & I have selected the exhibitors who will be on the Speed Trend Tours and now I need to start writing the tour script and building the seminar slides.
 Meanwhile Catherine (our Intern) & I are devising, purchasing & making props for the Trends Hub.
 It’s a really creative and exciting time in our studio.

 Last year (as you can see below) we went with a Lab styling for the Trends Hub that was bright and industrial-looking with a scientific twist.
 The 2014 Trends Hub theme is VERY different and I can’t wait to get to Vegas in the New Year and start working with the fantastic builders to put it all together and make our design a reality!